Disappear (Oubliette) Lyrics

 Your sweetest sins

-I watched tempters satisfy
+I watched tempters satisfied

-With the sweetest taste of wasted time
+With the sweet taste of wasted time

 Don't let me disappear